Watch Your Waste

 Look for this class

 Single-use plastics make up 11% of what Americans throw away, but only 3% of what we recycle.
 We could do better, but much of the plastic dropped in recycling bins isn’t being recycled.
 When the price of oil drops, it becomes far cheaper to make virgin plastic than to buy recycled plastic for manufacturing.
 Further, many plastic materials degrade each time they are processed and can only be recycled a few times.
-Without a profitable resale market, U.S. recycling companies landfill the material or sell it to other countries, primarily in Asia, where the waste is landfilled, incinerated, or escapes into waterways to fuel the ocean plastics crisis.
+Without a profitable resale market, U.S. recycling companies landfill the material or sell it to other countries, primarily in Asia, where the waste is landfilled, incinerated, or escapes into waterways to fuel the ocean plastic pollution crisis.
 Learn more about why plastic recycling is broken and what we can do to fix it.
+Hint: manufacturers and supply chains need to take responsibility for reducing wasteful packaging.

-Plastic utensils and straws are a problem child for plastic recycling.
+Plastic utensils and straws are a problem child for plastic recycling and usually end up as plastic pollution.
 In theory, they should be recyclable, but three obstacles stand in the way.
 First, they are made from a variety of different plastics.
 Some are commonly recycled (PET–#1 plastic and polypropylene–#5 plastic) and others not (polystyrene–#6 plastic); since they’re not labeled there’s no way to know.
 Second, their weird shape can jam the sorting machinery at the materials recovery facilities.
 Finally, even if accepted for recycling (they are not in our region), they are more likely to be shipped to Asia instead of recycled in the United States.
 The best solution is to stop forking around with plastic and carry reusable or compostable utensils instead.

 Submit your waste-related question to local experts.
 If selected, they will answer and feature your question on our FAQ.
 Not all questions will be answered.